MehulKhanna/PokeGrinder/readme.md

 - Buys balls automatically when you run out of them (works with both hunting and fishing)!
 - Number of balls to buy can be specified in `config.json`.

+4. Multiple Accounts
+- You can run multiple accounts at once!

 ## Upcoming Features
 1. Captcha Solver
 - Captcha Solver may take some time since I have to collect data for the new and harder captcha.